- Academic Affairs

 Broad scope license issued to the University specifies that a person shall not manufacture, produce, acquire, receive, possess, use, or transfer radioactive material under the license except in accordance with a specific authorization issued by the Radiation Safety Committee and EHS.

-Application for renewal: Application for renewal of an Authorization must be initiated by the Authorized User prior to the assigned expiration date.
+Application for renewal: Application for renewal of an authorization must be initiated by the authorized user before the assigned expiration date.
 This must take the form of written notification.

 Note: Email is sufficient.

 Upon approval, an authorization will be issued by the Radiation Safety Officer.
 Authorizations not involving research in humans are usually valid for up to four years.
 Authorizations for research in humans are usually valid for the duration of the proposed study.